runabol/tork/README.md

 2. Redis broker integration.
 3. Job-level defaults
 4. Podman runtime integration
-5. Check if a job is still running on task start singal and if not cancel the task.
-6. Mark task and job as FAILED when failing to evaluate a task.
+5. Mark task and job as FAILED when failing to evaluate a task.
-7. Sub jobs
+6. Sub jobs

 # License